nikolaswatt/telegram-bot-gptassistedproject.01.01/README.md

 programming works in general and python more specifically for now.

 Also started to figure out how to work with .git!
 Hello world!
+UPD (08.07.2024): Realized how little I knew about everything related to programming!
+I'm still learning and will keep studying.